 Lobbying for Ground Source Energy

-The Council of the Ground Source Heat Pump Association highlights the benefits of ground source energy in the wider context of aiming to reduce carbon emissions and combat climate change.
+The Council of the Ground Source Heat Pump Association highlights the benefits of ground source energy in the wider context of aiming to reduce carbon emissions, combat climate change and improve air quality.

 There are ten key reasons why use of Ground Source Heating is beneficial to the country as a whole:

 - Ground Source Heating provides one of the most economic routes to providing on-site renewable heating, reducing emissions of greenhouse gases and meeting the government's binding targets on renewable energy.